Teradata/stacki-wiki/Frontend-Installation.md

 its filesystems and copy the Pallets from the onto its hard disk.
 Next it will install all the packages and configuration.
 When this is complete the Frontend will reboot.
-Your stacki Frontend is now ready.
+Your Stacki Frontend is now ready.

 #### Existing